curl/everything-curl/sourcecode.md

 - axTLS: is a minuscule TLS library focused on a small footprint.
 - scannel: the native TLS library on Windows.
 - securetransport: the native TLS library on Mac OS X.
-- gskit: the native TLS librarr on OS/400.
+- gskit: the native TLS library on OS/400.

 ### src